ABD (TV station): ABC News NT

-ABC News NT is the only program produced by the network and is the only local news bulletin that is presented locally in Darwin (NTD produces its own Darwin news bulletin, but it is presented live from QTQ in Brisbane).
+ABC News NT is the only program produced by the network and is the only local news bulletin that is presented locally in Darwin.
+(NTD produced its own Darwin news bulletin, but it was presented live from QTQ in Brisbane).
 However, they are known to contribute heavily to the daytime program Landline.
-The network previously produced programs Stateline and 7.30 NT, however, ABC axed the local production of these programs Australia wide.
+It is also now the only local news bulletin in Darwin as a whole, after commercial network Nine announced it was axing its 6pm local news bulletin for Darwin effective immediately, occurring on 22 January 2025.
+Consequently, the final bulletin for 9News Darwin went to air on 21 January 2025.
+The national network previously produced programs Stateline and 7.30 NT, however, ABC axed the local production of these programs Australia wide.